vmware-archive/node-examples/put-all/README.md

 await region.clear()
 ```

-For more complex use cases deleting data from regions, many users will use the GemFire Function Service and develop a server side function to handle these cases.
-Optionally server side regions can configure expiration as another method for deleting data automatically.
+For more complex use cases of deleting data from regions, many users will use the GemFire Function Service and develop a server side function to handle these use cases.
+Optionally on the server side, regions can be configured with data expiration as another method for deleting keys and values automatically.

 ## Clean Up the Local Development Environment

-- When finished with running the example, use a control-C in the shell running `node` to stop running the application.

 - When finished with running the example, use a script to
 tear down the GemFire cluster.
 With a current working directory of `node-examples/put-all`:

     ```bash
-    $ cd scripts
-    $ ./shutdownGemFire.sh
+    $ ./scripts/shutdownGemFire.sh
     ```

 - Use a script to remove the directories and files containing